charlesX0101/windows-server-ad-lab/README.md

 # Windows Server 2022 Active Directory Lab

 This lab shows how to install, configure, and secure a Windows Server 2022 instance with Active Directory Domain Services (AD DS).
-It was built using QEMU and Virt-Manager on a Pop!_OS host machine.
+It was built using QEMU and Virt-Manager on a Linux host machine.
 I completed all steps manually to mimic a real-world environment.
 Screenshots and configuration samples are included for verification and documentation.

 ---